27 Sep Poor Body Image & Pre-Occupation About Weight, Shape, & Appearances

 - Do you go to great lengths to improve or conceal the area of concern on your body?

-- Have you noticed that your efforts to improve or conceal your perceived flaw are impacting on your life in a negative way?
+- Have you noticed that your efforts to improve or conceal a perceived flaw are negatively impacting your life?

 How about finding a psychologist who works with poor body image or eating disorders?

 At Positive Wellbeing Psychology, we specialise in eating disorder treatment and poor body image.
 A psychologist will help by establishing wrap-around support with the treating individual, their GP, Psychiatrist and Dietician.
 We understand it can be a long journey and stressful for the individual and their family support.
 Positive Wellbeing Psychology is here to walk through this journey with you and start by walking you through all possible eligibilities to receive access to the 40 sessions per calendar year with a psychologist and the 20 sessions with a dietician.
 If you have read enough and want to get started please send your online enquiry here today (Online Contact Form).
 The sooner we hear from you, the sooner we can arrange an appointment with a psychologist trained in treatment for eating disorders in our Melbourne practice, Our team try to get you in with a psychologist within 7-days, as treatment as early as possible is so important!.